rreintal/RIK/README.md

 **MAKE SURE BOTH DB LOCATIONS MATCH AND HAVE .db EXTENSION!!**

+3. Now cd into `DAL` and run command `dotnet ef database update`
-3. Now everything is set up and now you can run the code.
+4. Now everything is set up and now you can run the code.

 ## Database ERD